 For information related to the school's bar examination passing rates, visit the CalBar website.

-*This law school has been placed on probation by its accreditor, The State Bar of California, through its Committee of Bar Examiners, due to reporting a five-year cumulative bar exam pass rate (MPR) of 36.0 for 2020, when a minimum of 40 percent is required under Rule 4.160(N); the law school must raise this MPR to 40 percent or more by July 1, 2022 or the law school’s accreditation may be terminated.
+*This law school has been placed on probation by its accreditor, The State Bar of California, through its Committee of Bar Examiners, due to reporting a five-year cumulative bar exam pass rate (MPR) of 36.0 percent for 2020 and 39.0 percent for 2021, when a minimum of 40 percent is required under Rule 4.160(N); the law school must raise this MPR to 40 percent or more by July 1, 2022 or the law school's accreditation may be terminated.
+If the law school’s accreditation is terminated, the law school will be required to apply for and be granted registered, unaccredited status before it can continue to operate.
 See current MPR statistics for all accredited law schools on the State Bar’s website.

 Business & Professions Code Section 6061.7(a) Information Report for All Locations, Reporting Year 2021

 Welcome to the San Francisco Law School (SFLS).
 As a member of the Bar, an attorney with a private practice, and an MBA, there are many paths I could pursue—but none as rewarding at the role of dean of SFLS.

 SFLS has had an enormous impact in the state of California.
 Many of our esteemed alumni have used their education to made their mark, from the current head of the American Litigator Association to former Governor Jeff Brown and including several superior court justices, respected attorneys, and others.